halmai/api_specificator/README.md

 API Specificator is a command line tool written in PHP to preprocess swagger.yaml files.

-It reads your API specification from a hard-wired location `test/api_spec.as` and writes the output to the standard output.
+It reads your API specification from an input file and writes the output to the standard output.
-Future version will be smarter to read arbitrary file and producing output in the same/nominated directory.
+Future version will be able to send output to an arbitrary file.
 Sorry for the temporal inconvenience. :)

 ## Installation ##

 1. Install php on your computer
 1. Clone or download the files from this repo into your local environment
-1. Modify the provided `test/api_spec.as` according to your needs
+1. Modify the provided `test/api_spec.as` or build your own one according to your needs
-1. run the program with the `php api_specificator.php >swagger.yaml` command
+1. run the program with the `php api_specificator.php <input filename>` command (see --help for more)
-1. copy-paste the created `swagger.yaml` file into your swagger editor
+1. copy-paste the created output into your swagger editor
 1. have fun with it.

 ## Goal ##